 A contract of service may be terminated if the employee decides to resign, the employer dismisses the employee, or the contract terms have expired.

-If an employee has been unfairly dismissed from his or her employment, they may submit a written appeal to the Ministry of Manpower.
+If an employee has been unfairly dismissed from his or her employment, they may file a mediation claim with the Tripartite Alliance for Dispute Management.

 For contracts for service

 A contract for service may be terminated if the performance of the project or service is disrupted due to unforeseen circumstances, or it becomes impossible to continue on a project that is already in progress.

 It is important for the independent contractor or freelancer to negotiate the terms of the contract for service carefully.
 This is so that the contracting counter-party or client is aware of the alternatives that might be available in the event of an unforeseen or sudden termination of a project or service.